erinvdoyle/instatrip/README.md

 ### Manual Testing

-- This program was tested on my and my husband's latops and performed as designed
+- This program was tested on my and my husband's latops-- HP Elitebook and Dell Latitude 5430-- and performed as designed

-- Testing on mobile was also performed but I quickly determined that the mock terminal does not perform as expected on mobile devices
+- Testing on mobile was also performed but I quickly determined that the provided mock terminal does not perform as expected on mobile devices

 # Bugs